Extreme-High Vacuum Chambers Require Ultra-Low Outgassing Rates

 XHV chambers are typically constructed of stainless steel, aluminum or titanium.
 Various heat treatments and surface treatments are typically employed to achieve low outgassing rates.
 Commercial vendors of vacuum chambers rarely report or specify outgassing rates of chambers, mostly because of the difficulty and expertise required to perform such measurements.
 It is often difficult to compare published outgassing results using various techniques because different studies use different chamber geometries, environments, and poorly defined or implemented measurement techniques.
 There is no consensus on the best, most efficient way of producing vacuum chambers with ultra-low outgassing rates.

-NIST and AVT shared expertise to develop a test matrix for XHV chambers
+NIST and the Applied Vacuum Division shared expertise to develop a test matrix for XHV chambers

 The objective will be to test several vacuum chambers with identical geometries but produced using different materials and material treatments.
 NIST is capable of producing high-quality traceable measurements of outgassing rates.
 NIST and Applied Vacuum Division agreed on a test matrix defining the material composition and treatment of each vacuum chamber.

 XHV Processed Chambers